-Looking back at the past couple of weeks, our streams and recordings seminary graduate making plenty of mistakes, and His Kingdom will not fail to come as we all figure out this technology through trial and error.
+Looking back at the past couple of weeks, our streams and recordings and such are pretty terrible.
+University Lutheran and I have a lot of growing to do in this area.
+But that's ok.
+God promises that His Word will not return void - even when sloppily sent through a dated webcam and a phone with a microphone not designed for public speaking or music recording.
+God's Kingdom did not fail to come when He stuck me in the pulpit as a green recent seminary graduate making plenty of mistakes, and His Kingdom will not fail to come as we all figure out this technology through trial and error.

 Knowing that His grace (and the gracious forgiving hearts of our hearers) will sustain us, let us press ahead.
 Let's learn more.
 Let's get better at this.
-There's so much opportunity as we continue on getting through ahead in the liturgical with our mistakes, because through our mistakes to communicate His grace!
+There's so much opportunity as we continue on - getting through Easter and moving ahead in the liturgical season "Live Stream".

+Let's fill the internet with our mistakes, because God will even work through our mistakes to communicate His grace!